hagen1778/docs-test/vmalert.md

     	Minimum level of errors to log.
 Possible values: INFO, WARN, ERROR, FATAL, PANIC (default "INFO") -loggerOutput string
     	Output for the logs.
-Supported values: stderr, stdout (default "stderr") -loggerWarnsPerSecondLimit int
+Supported values: stderr, stdout (default "stderr") -loggerTimezone string
+    	Timezone to use for timestamps in logs.
+Timezone must be a valid IANA Time Zone.
+For example: America/New_York, Europe/Berlin, Etc/GMT+3 or Local (default "UTC")
+  -loggerWarnsPerSecondLimit int
     	Per-second limit on the number of WARN messages.
 If more than the given number of warns are emitted per second, then the remaining warns are suppressed.
 Zero value disables the rate limit
   -memory.allowedBytes value